 Our work is moving Idaho and our country from a bold vision to action.
 UVI's rural and urban progressive populous organizing is part of powerful new movement led by 34 states that comprise People's Action.

-The People's Platform was created and vetted by Idahoans across the state reflecting their values and needs.
-It's not a party or candidate platform; it's a people's platform.
-These are the issues and values that unite Idahoans across the state.
-As we work to advance a people's agenda, we are crafting policies at the local and national level and we are winning.
+Created and vetted by Idahoans across the state, The Idaho People's Platform reflects Idahoan's values and needs that are uniting Idahoans across the state.
+As we work to advance a bold agenda, we are transforming how people understand and relate to issues divorced from political affiliation.
+We are crafting policies at the local and national level that center the concerns of rural people and we are winning.
 In 34 states from coast to coast the #PeoplesWave a powerful force for democracy and economic fairness.
-From urban suburban and rural communities coast to coast, we’re fighting for community over greed, justice over racism, and people and planet over big corporations.
+Uniting urban, suburban and rural communities coast to coast, we’re fighting for community over greed, justice over racism, and people and planet over big corporations.

 What is the People's Platform?